 - Liaise with stakeholders

 - Organise meetings, e.g. our annual research forum, steering committee meetings, student meetings

 - Anything else, big or small, that needs doing!

-I described a week in this role here (please keep in mind that my duties increase in number and responsibility every year and are highly variable in any given week).
+I described a week in this role here.
+My duties increase in number and responsibility every year and are highly variable in any given week.

 I also assisted with the management of VOlcanic RIsk to Saudi Arabia (VORISA), a similarly-focused project on the Harrat Rahat volcanic field, from 2011 to 2014.